-More Than 180 Women Have Accused This Popular Massage Franchise of Sexual Assault
+More Women Have Accused This Popular Massage Franchise of Sexual Assault

 Massage Envy's CEO, Joseph C. Magnacca, has responded to the multiple sexual assault allegations filed against Massage Envy spas around the country five days after the news broke of the accusations.